Capital-News-Service/case-search-bot/README.md

 # Here is how it works at a high level:

 # On run
-#Step 1) Load in config data from key file.
+Step 1) Load in config data from key file.
 Happens at top of page.
-#Step 2) Get a authenitcated cookie to use for our searches.
+Step 2) Get a authenitcated cookie to use for our searches.
 In getCookie .
-#Step 3) Do a search for results from last day that fit your search.
+Step 3) Do a search for results from last day that fit your search.
 In getPage.
-#Step 4) Collect these searches if they are the right case type.
+Step 4) Collect these searches if they are the right case type.
 In getPage.
-#Step 5) Load in last search results.
+Step 5) Load in last search results.
 In compare_cases.
+(If there are no old results just run send_alert on all new cases, this is for the first ever run)
-#Step 6) Compare new and old search results, if they are different continue.
+Step 6) Compare new and old search results, if they are different continue.
 In compare_cases.
-#Step 7) For new unique cases load individual case pages.
+Step 7) For new unique cases load individual case pages.
 In getSingleCase.
-#Step 8) Read page and gather information and charges list.
+Step 8) Read page and gather information and charges list.
 We read the page here so we can minimize the number of page loads.
 In getSingleCase.
-#Step 9) If any charges are in our list of cjis codes build and send message to slack.
+Step 9) If any charges are in our list of cjis codes build and send message to slack.
 In send_alert.
-#Step 10) Save new results as old.
+Step 10) Save new results as old.
 In compare_cases.

 Here is what the condfig.json file should look like :